nazariyg/Phred/README.md

 sudo apt-get install php5 php5-cli php5-dev php5-intl php5-curl php5-cgi php5-fpm
 ```

-After the installation is complete, you can check on the PHP version you've got:
+After the installation is complete, you can check the PHP version you've got:

 ```sh
 php -v
 ```

-You would also need to install a small PHP extension that Phred relies on with PHP 5.6.
+You would also need to install a small PHP extension that Phred depends on when used with PHP 5.6.
 This extension is authored by a core PHP contributor and, as a part of a larger contribution, it was [accepted](https://wiki.php.net/rfc/uniform_variable_syntax) for inclusion into PHP 7.
 So, while PHP 7 is still being prepared for release, let's download the extension via `git` and install it.

 Still don't have `git` on your system?
 On Ubuntu/Debian, you can install `git` as follows: